cardboard-iguana/cardboard-iguana.com/notes/burp-suite.md

 * Start Burp Suite.
 * Go to http://127.0.0.1:8080.
 * Click on the "CA Certificate" link in the upper right to download Burp Suite's certificate.
-* Go to Settings > Privacy & Security > Security > Certificates > View Certificates...
+* Go to Settings > Privacy & Security > Security > Certificates > View Certificates…
 * Import the Burp Suite CA certificate and check "Trust this CA to identify websites."

 It's also possible to use FoxyProxy - set up Burp Suite as a togglable proxy and then import the Burp Suite CA certificate as above.
 I don't like this option because I think that hacking and normal browsing activities should be kept as separate as possible.